Sliding Window Polar Codes: Sliding Window Polar Codes

 for $0 \leq i < S-1$, while for the last channel

 The Bhattacharyya parameter of these virtual channels, depicted in Figure~\ref{fig:des_block}, can hence be calculated as

 The Bhattacharyya parameter can be used to evaluate the bit-channel reliability for various channel models.
-For binary erasure channels (BECs), the bit error probabilities can be directly calculated from them, while under additive white Gaussian noise (AWGN) channels, density evolution under Gaussian approximation (DE/GA) technique can be implemented on their basis \cite{comp_AWGN}; the latter algorithm estimates the likelihood distribution of the polarized channels by tracking their mean at each stage of the SC decoding tree.
-Given the block representation of kernel $W_S$ depicted in Figure \ref{fig:graph}, the bit error probability $\delta_i$ of bit $u_i$ under BEC transmission can be calculated as
+For binary erasure channels (BECs), the bit error probabilities can be directly calculated, while under additive white Gaussian noise (AWGN) channels, density evolution under Gaussian approximation (DE/GA) technique can be implemented on their basis \cite{trip_DEGA}; this method estimates the likelihood distribution of the polarized channels by tracking their mean at each stage of the SC decoding tree.
+Given the block representation of kernel $W_S$ depicted in Figure \ref{fig:graph}, the bit erasure probability $\delta_i$ of bit $u_i$ under BEC transmission can be calculated as

 where $\delta$ is the bit erasure probability of the original BEC.
-For the AWGN channel, the equations tracking the likelihood mean $\mu_{i}$ of input bit $u_i$ for $W_S$ are given by
+For the AWGN channel, the equations tracking the log-likelihood mean $\mu_{i}$ of input bit $u_i$ for $W_S$ are given by

 where $\phi(\cdot)$ is defined as

 and can be approximated as described in \cite{comp_AWGN}.